wrightben/math/Football/README.md

 Throw fast.
 Velocity is the critical variable.

-To maximize distance, the angle of attack is increasingly important, becoming most influential when both the distance and speed are high.
+To maximize distance, the angle of attack is increasingly important, becoming most influential when speed is high and the expectation is maximum distance.